Sydney Metropolitan Women's Rugby League

 The Sydney Metropolitan Women's Rugby League was the premier Women's rugby league competition in the state of New South Wales, Australia.
 In 2017, the competition became known as the NSWRL Women's Premiership.
 The New South Wales Rugby League also administer open age women's and age group girls' competitions that sit below the NSWRL Women's Premiership.
 Within the Sydney Metropolitan region, there are several conferences.

 History

 A regular women's rugby league competition was started in Sydney in the 1990s.

+Competition rules for the 1995 season had modifications to team size.
+On-field teams were between seven (minimum) and ten (maximum) players, with the number for a match being determined by the availability of players on the day.
+Including players starting on the bench, teams were limited to fourteen players.
+The number of interchanges been on-field and bench was unlimited.
+Scrums were three players per team in a front row formation.
+Game time was two thirty minute halves.

+Eight teams nominated for the 1995 SWRL season: Bankstown, Blacktown, Cabbage Tree Hotel (Bulli), Mount Pritchard, Northern Reds, North Sydney, Parramatta Eels Juniors, and Riverwood.
+Both Northern Reds and North Sydney had their home games scheduled at the same venue, Tunks Park in Cammeray.
+Fourteen rounds were scheduled from late April to mid-August, with the Grand Final in early September 1995.

-This competition folded after the conclusion of the 2001 season.
+This competition folded after the conclusion of the 2000 season.

+In 2001, the New South Wales Women's Rugby League staged exhibition and trial matches in lieu of a competition.

 The Sydney Metropolitan Women's Rugby League restarted a competition in 2005.
 A meeting in March 2005 at the PCYC in Miller, south west of Sydney was the catalyst to get the women's competition up and running again.

 Sydney Metropolitan - Rugby League Clubs with Women's Teams

-In the 2021 season, the following Rugby League clubs field women's teams.
+In the 2025 season, four open-age women's rugby league competitions featured teams from Sydney.